- SOFIA Overview

 The observing altitudes of SOFIA are between 37,000 and 45,000 feet, above 99% of the water vapor in the Earth's atmosphere.
 The telescope and instruments provide imaging and spectroscopic capabilities in the 0.3-1600 µm wavelength range, making SOFIA one of the premier infrared/sub-millimeter astronomical facilities.
 The telescope is located in an open cavity in the rear section of the aircraft, with a view out of the port side.
 Observations can be done at elevations between +20 and +60 degrees.
 The telescope is inertially stabilized and the pointing accuracy is about 0.5 arcseconds.
 The seeing is expected to be diffraction limited at all wavelengths longward of about 15 µm.
 There will be about 8 hours of observing time on each flight, and at full operations capability there will be three flights per week.
 SOFIA is expected to have a lifetime of 20 years.

-SOFIA has 8 instruments both imagers and spectrographs, covering a wide range in wavelength and spectral resolution.
-These include three Facility Science Instruments (FSIs), FORCAST, FLITECAM and HAWC+, which will be maintained and operated by Science Mission Operations (SMO), three Principal Investigator-class Science Instruments (PSIs), GREAT, FIFI-LS and EXES, maintained by the respective instrument teams, and one Special Purpose PI-class Science Instrument (SSI), HIPO.
+SOFIA has 6 instruments, both imagers and spectrographs, covering a wide range in wavelength and spectral resolution.
+These include four Facility Science Instruments (FSIs), FORCAST, FIFI-LS, FPI+, and HAWC+, which are maintained and operated by Science Mission Operations (SMO), two Principal Investigator-class Science Instruments (PSIs), GREAT and EXES, maintained by the respective instrument teams.
 FSIs and PSIs are available to all General Investigators.
-The SSI will require prior consultation with the instrument team, and approval before it can be proposed for.
-Except for the combination of HIPO and FLITECAM, which can be flown together, only one science instrument will be flown at a time.
-Additionally, SOFIA will carry a Water Vapor Monitor, which will be used to measure the precipitable water vapor level along a fixed line of sight.
-The resulting values will be used to calibrate the data obtained using the science
+Additionally, SOFIA will carries a Water Vapor Monitor, which is used to measure the precipitable water vapor level along a fixed line of sight.
+The resulting values will be used to calibrate the data obtained using the science.